fluxo-js/fluxo/README.md

-Collection subsets works pretty much like the **[computed properties](#computed-properties)**, you define what are your subsets on the `subset` class property with subset name on the key and on the value the events should trigger the computation of your subset.
-The subset value will be stored on the `subsets` collection store's property, it's an basic collection store.
+Collection subsets works pretty much like the **[computed properties](#computed-properties)**, you define what are your subsets on the `subset` class property with subset name on the key and on the value the events that should trigger the computation of your subset.
+The subset value will be stored on the `subsets` collection store's property, it's a basic collection store.

 Look the example below: